GioXmen/TTK4145-NTNU/Exercise 1/Part 3 - Theory/README.md

  > With this you can side-step the Global Interpreter Lock by using subprocesses instead of threads.

  ### What does `func GOMAXPROCS(n int) int` change?
- > It sets the maximum number of CPU cores that can be executing simultaneously.
+ > It sets the maximum number of CPU cores (Number of OS threads) that can be executing simultaneously.